Dehydrating Tomatoes and Tomato Powder

 What Is Tomato Powder?

-It’s basically fresh sweet tomatoes dehydrated with the peelings and then pulsated or ground into a very fine powder.
+It’s basically fresh sweet tomatoes dehydrated with the peelings and then pulsated or ground into a fine powder.
 You can make it so much cheaper than buying it from the store.
 The powder is so versatile to use as you make so many tomato-based food items.

 How To Make Tomato Powder